Josh Lowe Player Props: Rays vs. Royals

 Royals Pitching Rankings

-- The Royals have the 28th-ranked team ERA across all league pitching staffs (5.11).
+- The Royals have a 5.10 team ERA that ranks 28th among all league pitching staffs.

-- Royals pitchers combine to allow 87 total home runs at a rate of 1.2 per game (to rank 19th in baseball).
+- Royals pitchers combine to rank 20th in baseball in home runs surrendered (88 total, 1.2 per game).

+- Greinke makes the start for the Royals, his 16th of the season.
+He is 1-7 with a 4.34 ERA and 58 strikeouts through 76 2/3 innings pitched.

+- In his most recent appearance on Sunday against the Los Angeles Angels, the righty tossed five innings, allowing four earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.